opensecuritycontroller/opensecuritycontroller.org/troubleshooting/network-troubleshooting/osc-url-access.md

-# Troubleshooting OSC Web Access #
+#Troubleshooting OSC Web Access#
 This procedure troubleshoots issues when OSC URL is not accessible using a web browser.
-An issue with OSC URL access might be due to different reasons.
+Issues with OSC URL access might be due to different reasons.
 Follow the steps below to debug:

 1. Ping OSC IP Address:
-   **Command**: `C>ping OSC_IP_Address`
+   **Command**: $ ping OSC_IP_ADDRESS
 2. If the ping  is **successful**:
   * Access OSC CLI through an SSH client [OSC ssh shell](../../gettingstarted/accessing.md#accessing-osc-through-cli).